Green Lake (Texas): Hydrology

 Green Lake is about 13 mi in circumference and about 2 mi wide.
 The water level is shallower near the shoreline, but is deepest towards the center of the lake several hundred feet from the shore.
 The bottom is generally flat and averages about 4 ft in depth.
 The nearby Guadalupe River frequently floods the plain, and is the main source of fresh water renewal.
 The shoreline is naturally grassy and poorly drained with coastal marshes between the lake and San Antonio Bay.

 To improve drainage, a levee was constructed in 1969, separating the lake from the Victoria Barge Canal, which runs along the bay's northern and eastern shores; cutting off several bayous from the lake.
 The canal begins north at an industrial plant outside Victoria and empties in San Antonio Bay in Seadrift.
 Hog Bayou runs along the western shore of Green Lake, through the Guadalupe Delta Wildlife Management Area to the south, before its confluence with Mission Lake.

 History

 Formation

 Green Lake formed initially as a northern inlet of San Antonio Bay.
 As the Guadalupe River shifted westward about 2,500 years ago, it deposited silt, developing a delta that prograded into San Antonio Bay.
 Around 2,200 years ago the delta discharge extended completely across the bay, severing the northern extension from the system, which formed present-day Green Lake.
-Pottery and burial grounds found in the area suggest a presence of Karankawa Indians at the time of formation.
+Pottery and burial grounds found in the area suggest a presence of Karankawa Native Americans at the time of formation.
 Middens uncovered north of the lake contained shells from the brackish water-species of rangia clams (Rangia cuneata).